chocolateboy/ipc-event-emitter/README.md

 **Signature**: event: string → Promise

 Unregister a "sticky" event.
-The behaviour prior to the pinning of the event is restored i.e. listeners registered after an event has been unpinned will only be fired if the event occurs again in the future.
+The behaviour prior to the pinning of the event is restored i.e. listeners registered after an event has been unpinned will only be invoked if the event occurs again in the future.

 Returns a promise with the same behaviour as `emit`.
 As with `emit`, the value resolved by the promise is unspecified.